sclaussen/cathedral2021/README.md

 Although we'd passed several parties, there were still a couple above us by the time Jon began the 3rd pitch and he passed them on his lead.
 This top section is characterized by a lot of different shorter sections of varied climbing.
+It begins with a nice dihedral then a series of ledge, crack, ledge, and crack.
 In one section Jon had taken the 5.9 finger crack variation.
-When Caden got there, he made the attempt but the rope was pulling him to the left, so he got a bit frustrated, and eventually we bailed on that variation and he took the middle 5.6 bulge and I took the even easier move left of that.
+When Caden got there, he made the attempt but the rope was pulling him to the left, so he got a bit frustrated (I think he was low on energy), and eventually we bailed on that variation and he took the middle 5.6 crack while I took the even easier move left of that.
 Above that, all that was left was the 5.6 crack to the false summit.
 We had to wait in the crack behind a girl who took about 10 minutes to make the very last move at the top of the crack where it gets a bit wide.
-She and her partner had begun the route at 7:30am!
+She and her partner had begun the route at 7:30am and I think she was just exhausted!
 Caden struggled in the same spot briefly but pushed through and disappeared over the false summit.